fishingpvalues/masterthesis/notes/structure.md

 ### 1.3 Objectives of the Work

 - Research questions:
-  - How can an automated V&V procedure be developed for automatically generated digital twins?
+  - How can an automated V\&V procedure be developed for automatically generated digital twins?
   - To what extent can the Object-Centric Event Log serve as a basis for automated validation?
   - What role does verification play in the context of automatically generated digital twins and to what extent does it merge with validation (→ discussion in 2.2, 3.1, and 7.2)?
 - Hypotheses
-- **Preliminary positioning on the V&V problem** (→ theoretically substantiated in 2.2 and reflected in 7.2)
+- **Preliminary positioning on the V\&V problem** (→ theoretically substantiated in 2.2 and reflected in 7.2)

 ### 1.4 Structure of the Work/Methodological Approach

-- Reference to methodological approach for empirical testing of the V&V concepts** (→ Chapters 4 and 6)
+- Reference to methodological approach for empirical testing of the V\&V concepts** (→ Chapters 4 and 6)

 ## 2. Theoretical Foundations (10-12 pages)